Nahima-ayni/Nahima-ayni/README.md

 👋🏾 Hi there,
 I'm Nahima, a passionate software engineer.

-🌱 Currently, I'm enrolled in a 12-month Software Engineering course with the African Leadership Group (ALx) to further enhance my programming skills.

 🚀 My Passion:
 I'm dedicated to building high-performance applications and creating intuitive user interfaces that deliver exceptional user experiences.